-(1) General Categories of Information that May Be Personally Identifiable (2) Information is collected, processed, disseminated, stored and/or accessed by this information technology (please check each applicable row) (3) The information relates to: A. DOJ/Component Employees, Contractors, and Detailees; B. Other Federal Government Personnel; C. Members of the Public - US Citizens or Lawful Permanent Residents (USPERs); D. Members of the Public - Non- USPERs (4) Comments Example: Personal email address X B, C and D Email addresses of members of the public (US and non-USPERs) Name X A, B, C, & D Anyone may submit a nomination.
-Nominators and nominees can include DOJ personnel, other federal personnel, and members of the public.
-Non-USPERs may also submit nominations.
-Date of birth or age X A, B, C, & D The system captures information on employment and/or volunteer service.
-Nominators and nominees may voluntarily submit via resumes, CV's or text in the nomination form that include an individual's date of birth, or age.
-Place of birth X A, B, C, & D Nominators and nominees may voluntarily submit via resumes, CV's or text in the nomination form that include an individual's place of birth.
-Sex X A, B, C, & D Nominators and nominees may voluntarily submit via resumes, CV's or text in the nomination form that include an individual's sex.
-Race, ethnicity, or citizenship X A, B, C, & D Nominators and nominees may voluntarily submit via resumes, CV's or text in the nomination form that include an individual's race/ethnicity, Religion X A, B, C, & D Nominators and nominees may voluntarily submit via resumes, CV's or text in the nomination form that include an individual's religion.
-Social Security Number (full, last 4 digits or otherwise truncated) X B, C, & D The SSN is captured within the Authorization for Release of Information Form (Form 85P) that must be completed and uploaded in connection with the submitted nomination.
-Tax Identification Number (TIN) Driver's license Alien registration number Passport number Mother's maiden name Vehicle identifiers
+(1) General Categories of Information that May Be Personally Identifiable (2) Information is collected, processed, disseminated, stored and/or accessed by this information technology (please check each applicable row) (3) The information relates to: A. DOJ/Component Employees, Contractors, and Detailees; B. Other Federal Government Personnel; C. Members of the Public - US Citizens or Lawful Permanent Residents (USPERs); D. Members of the Public - Non- USPERs (4) Comments

+Example: Personal email address X B, C and D Email addresses of members of the public (US and non-USPERs)

+Name X A,B,&C Full name, includes federal, state and local public safety officer nominee and nominators.

+Date of birth or age

+Place of birth

+Sex X B & C The nominee's sex.

+Race, ethnicity, or citizenship

+Religion